joshburgess/tagged-ts/README.md

 ## Coming Soon

-Tests, further documentation, & more features are coming soon.
+More tests, better test coverage & documentation, and more features are coming soon.